Aneesh Raman: Focus on Economic Opportunity

+The New York Times entitled I'm a LinkedIn Executive.
+I See the Bottom Rung of the Career Ladder Breaking.

 Prior to joining LinkedIn, Raman was a Senior Economic Advisor to California Governor Gavin Newsom and, before that, was Head of Economic Impact at Facebook.
 Raman also was VP of Growth at RaiseMe, a since acquired social impact startup expanding access to higher education.

+Open to Work

+In 2026, Raman co-authored a book with Ryan Roslansky titled Open to Work: How to Get Ahead in the Age of AI, published by HarperCollins.
+The book focuses on helping people navigate their careers in the age of AI.
+It debuted as a New York Times best seller.

 Obama administration

 After joining the presidential campaign of Barack Obama as part of the communications team set up for vice presidential nominee Joe Biden, Raman became speechwriter to Treasury Secretary Timothy Geithner during the 2008 financial crisis and ensuing recession.

-Raman subsequently worked on strategic communications at The Pentagon before joining the White House staff as a Presidential Speechwriter, where he focused on domestic policy and was the main speechwriter on immigration reform.
+Raman subsequently worked on strategic communications at The Pentagon before joining the White House staff as the first Indian-American to be a Presidential Speechwriter Raman wrote about the experience as one of the contributing writers to the book West Wingers.